tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

-9. Now, we'll create a new Mixin from scratch.
+9. Now, we'll create a new Field Group from scratch.
 Go back and hit the +Add button on the left panel.

       <kbd><img src="./images/schemamixin6.png"  /></kdb>

-10. Select "Create new mixin" on the very top
+10. Select "Create new Field Group" on the very top

       <kbd><img src="./images/schemamixin7.png"  /></kdb>

-11. Display name is "Account Details Mixin EE &lt;your-assigned-number>" and then hit 'Add Mixin'
+11. Display name is "Account Details Mixin EE &lt;your-assigned-number>" and then hit 'Add field groups'

     <!--
     ![Demo](./images/schemamixin8.png)
     -->
     <kbd><img src="./images/schemamixin8.png"  /></kdb>

-12. In the left-hand schema composition menu, click on your newly create Mixin (it should be highlighted now)
+12. In the left-hand schema composition menu, click on your newly create Field Group (it should be highlighted now)

     <!---